Friday 24 June 2016

 While fortune telling and idiosyncratic FBI agents have made supernatural representations in popular culture, the reality has been far more obvious: data analysis.

-Without knowing it, you may have already been exposed to the results of predictive analytics; online shopping recommendations based on previous purchases, suggested films to watch next and the adaptive language capabilities of a smartphone are all examples of real-life machine learning that has led to analytical outcomes.
+Without knowing it, you may have already been exposed to the results of predictive analytics; online shopping recommendations based on marketing campaigns driven by previous purchases, suggested films to watch next and the adaptive language capabilities of a smartphone are all examples of real time real-life predictive modelling and machine learning that has led to analytical data outcomes.
 The more you interact with a service, the more it can tailor itself to a specific need.
 In short: the more data the better.

 Arguably, one of the most important aspects of data analysis is hinged upon the discovery of trends to gleam further insight.
 Nevertheless, there is traditionally a final step that has the high chance of skewing or missing key results – the involvement of a fallible human being.

 With machine learning, extracting the intricate links can be established without intervention.
 This is especially important in the analysis of big data, where huge amounts of data can be systematically matched and sorted according to a set algorithm.
-While the algorithm itself is designed by an analyst, its application is the sole responsibility of the computing program that will be pouring over the data.
+While the algorithm itself is designed by an analyst, its application is the sole responsibility of the computing program that will be pouring over the data sets available.

 The importance of this operation is twofold: not only is the analysis much faster, but it is based on an iterative model – the machine actively learns from new data to adapt its analysis, maintaining the reliability of future results as new, fresh data becomes available.
 The aim is to produce innovative models and algorithms that can not only evolve with the data but predict future outcomes based on past findings.